 We’ll discuss, plot, and test out ideas.
 We don't talk, hypothesize, and wonder.
 When you’re a client, I will help you move forward to take concrete steps on multiple paths you envision.
-As you walk on these paths it becomes clear, very quickly, which ones are right and which ones are not.
+As you walk on these paths, it becomes clear, very quickly, which ones are right and which are not.

 I’ve coached thousands of clients over the last almost 20 years.
-I’ve seen a lot of dreamy “it’s so crazy it might just work” ideas become reality, and I know how to work with clients to support you toward a future that delights you and has the meaning and impact you crave.
+I’ve seen a lot of dreamy “it’s so crazy it might just work” ideas become a reality, and I know how to work with clients to support you toward a future that delights you and has the meaning and impact you crave.

 Beliefs and Values in Coaching